nrfconnect/sdk-nrfxlib/nrf_security/doc/driver_config.rst

 +----------------+-----------------------------------------------------------+----------------------------+

 .. note::
-   * If a MAC algorithm is enabled and no PSA driver enables or supports it, then :ref:`nrf_security_drivers_builtin` support is enabled and used.
+   * If a MAC algorithm is enabled and no PSA driver enables or supports it, :ref:`nrf_security_drivers_builtin` support is enabled and used.
    * The :ref:`nrf_security_drivers_cc3xx` is limited to AES CMAC key sizes of 128 bits on devices with Arm CryptoCell cc310.
    * The :ref:`nrf_security_drivers_cc3xx` is limited to HMAC using SHA-1, SHA-224, and SHA-256 on devices with Arm CryptoCell cc310.